glicerico/wordcat_transformer/journal.md

 Word senser only exports embeddings for ambiguous words now.

-Implemented the use of WSD in the word categorizer
+Implemented the use of WSD in the word categorizer.